Bird audio recording with an iPhone

 Ocenaudio is a free software download that will allow you to edit your recording.
 I like to use Ocenaudio because it offers a waveform and spectrogram view.

 Below I have included a video using Ocenaudio’s normalize effect.
 The normalize effect will increase the volume of a quiet recording, improving your chances of identifying the bird.
-I believe normalize sets the loudest part of your recording to -3 dB.
+Normalize can set the loudest part of your recording to -3 dB.
 Most guides out there will tell you to record in -12 dB to -6 dB range to have the best signal-to-noise ratio.
 If you go any higher, you risk clipping the audio which cannot be recovered.
 The method used in field to get the recording will make it difficult to reach that -12 dB to -6 dB range.

 Things to try